Yip Pin Xiu: 2023 Para Swimming World Series

+2024 Summer Paralympics

+In 2022, the SNPC announced that the cash reward for a gold medal in the 2024 Paris Paralympics will be further increased to S$500,000.
+Yip participated in the Games and achieved a historic three-peat by winning the gold medal once more in the women's 100m backstroke S2 event.

 Political career

 On 17 September 2018, Yip became a Nominated Member of Parliament (NMP) to the Singapore Parliament.
-Her term began on 22 September 2018, before she sworn into Parliament on 1 October 2018.
+She was sworn into Parliament on 1 October 2018.
 Her term lasted approximately two years, serving until 23 June 2020.

 Post swimming career

 Yip is currently serving on the Athlete Committee of the World Anti-Doping Agency as of 1 January 2022.

 Personal life

-In February 2022, Yip was awarded the President's Award for Inspiring Achievement; the first person to have been awarded this category in recognition of her contributions to sports and community work.
+In February 2022, Yip was awarded the President's Award for Inspiring Achievement in recognition of her contributions to sports and community work.

+Her coach is ex-Olympian Mark Chay.